AdaCore/learn/content/courses/advanced-ada/chapters/limited_types.rst

 because the compilation of the :ada:`Test_Limitedness` procedure fails.

 Any type derived from a limited type is always limited, even if the full view of its ancestor is nonlimited.
-For example:
+For example, let's modify the full view of :ada:`Rec` and make it nonlimited:

 .. code:: ada run_button project=Courses.Advanced_Ada.Limited_Types.Derived_Limited_Private_Type
     :class: ada-expect-compile-error